Stefan Czapsky

-Stefan Czapsky, A.S.C. (born 15 December 1950) is an American cinematographer, best known for his collaborations with director Tim Burton on films like Edward Scissorhands, Batman Returns, and Ed Wood.
+Stefan Czapsky, A.S.C. (born 15 December 1950) is an American cinematographer.

 Early life and education

-Born in Oldenburg in West Germany to Ukrainian parents, his family emigrated to the United States while he was still an infant, and then settled in Cleveland.
-After studying at Case Western Reserve, he enrolled in a film studies graduate program at Columbia University, and permanently relocated to New York City.
+Born in Oldenburg, West Germany to Ukrainian parents, his family emigrated to the United States while he was still an infant and settled in Cleveland.

 Career

-Early career

-Renowned for his "broad range of styles" working alongside directors such as Tim Burton and Boaz Yakin, Czapsky has cemented himself as a chameleon of the cinematography profession.

-Graduating from Case Western Reserve with a BFA in the humanities and an emphasis on film history and criticism, Czapsky moved to New York where he attended a graduate program at the University of Columbia.

-There he transitioned into the film production business working positions such as assistant cameraman, gaffer, and key grip, for productions such as After Hours, Matewan, and Q.
+Graduating from Case Western Reserve University with a BFA in the humanities and an emphasis on film history and criticism, Czapsky moved to New York City, where he attended a film studies graduate program at Columbia University and began working in the film production business in positions such as assistant cameraman, gaffer, and key grip, for productions like After Hours, Matewan, and Q.

-In his first feature film, On the Edge, Czapsky was able to create the sense that these were not "Hollywood locations but rooms where human voices were heard."
+His first feature film, On the Edge, was praised by Roger Ebert, who noted, "The movie creates a real sense of place: These aren’t Hollywood locations but rooms where human voices sound at home."

-Feature films

-The independent success of On the Edge prompted Czapsky to get a cinematographer role alongside Robert Chappell for Erroll Morris’ The Thin Blue Line.
+The independent success secured Czapsky a cinematographer role alongside Robert Chappell for Erroll Morris’ The Thin Blue Line and Robert Bierman’s Vampire’s Kiss.

-In the same year, Czapsky quickly transitioned his style for Robert Bierman’s Vampire’s Kiss.
-Though a box office flop, the dark New York atmosphere captured by Czapsky provided the perfect backdrop for Nicolas Cage’s "outrageously unbridled performance", and helped the film garner a cult following.

-Some of Czapsky's most notable work is derived from his projects alongside expressionist director Tim Burton, starting with Edward Scissorhands.
-Czapsky's fluidity behind the lens helped to differentiate the surrealistic suburbs from the darkness of Edwards isolation giving the film an “ethereal,” atmosphere.

-In 1992 the duo would return to shoot Batman Returns, on a Panavision Panaflex Gold II in 35mm.

-Their third and final project, Ed Wood, would serve to be their most critically successful.
+Czapsky's more notable work has been with expressionist director Tim Burton, starting with Edward Scissorhands, which was praised for its ethereal atmosphere; then Batman Returns, which was shot on a Panavision Panaflex Gold II in 35mm; and Ed Wood, which would prove to be their most critically successful.

-Czapsky's then worked with Batman Returns star Danny DeVito, on the 1996 film, Matilda.
+Batman Returns star Danny DeVito teamed up with Czapsky to work on the 1996 film Matilda.

 From 2016, Czapsky shifted his work towards television, shooting episodes of Shades of Blue, Quantico, and God Friended Me.